enexflow/websocket-multiplex/README.md

 - `PORT`: The port on which the multiplexer will listen for client connections (default: 8080)
 - `MASTER_PORT`: The port on which the master control interface will be available (default: 8081)
 - `UPSTREAM_URL`: The WebSocket server to which connections will be forwarded (default: ws://localhost:9000)
+- `DYNAMIC_UPSTREAM_CONFIG_URL`: Optional URL for dynamic upstream resolution.
+When set, the multiplexer will make HTTP GET requests to `DYNAMIC_UPSTREAM_CONFIG_URL + pathname` to resolve the upstream URL for each connection.
+Falls back to `UPSTREAM_URL` on failure.
 - `LOG_LEVEL`: Controls the verbosity of logging (default: INFO)
 - `MESSAGE_QUEUE_TIMEOUT`: Time in milliseconds before queued messages are discarded (default: 30000)